 Areas of tension

-Due to the dynamic nature of nonviolent uprisings, tension inevitably arises between different members, groups or fractions taking part.
+Due to the dynamic nature of nonviolent uprisings, tension inevitably arises between different members, groups or factions taking part.
 Some of these tensions may include difficulties with bifurcation, as a natural by-product of bifurcation is a lot of people turned off from the movement.

 Disapproval from people or the press can feel hard and can be especially difficult for members who feel less comfortable with the bifurcation process.